Ayyan-Ahmed/html-css-course/README.md

 A: I use One Monokai in this course.
 Here is the complete VS Code setup for this course.

 ###  Q4: Can I see the final version of the Coding Ninja project?
 A: Sure!
-Here you go: Coding Ninja.
+Here you can see the final version of the Coding Ninja project in the final files of the course

 ### Q5: Where can I find the coding challenge solutions?
-A: They are all on codepen, in this collection.
+A: They are all in final files which you have downloaded.

 ### Q7: Videos don't load, can you fix it?
 A: Unfortunately, there is nothing I can do about it.
 The course is hosted on Skillshare, and sometimes they have technical issues like this.
 Please just come back a bit later or contact their support team.